 3. create virtual layer with ST_CENTROID : limited to advanced users

 In summary, it would be better if "proportial point size" had its own entry in the main drop down list for both point and polygon layers style.

-#1 Updated by Regis Haubourg almost 3 years ago
+#1 Updated by Regis Haubourg over 6 years ago

 +1 having a dedicated renderer would be a lot more easy to find.